Up on the dome it seemed that the phoenix

 the trio would never condone.

-He went by the name of Frederick ‘Fingers’ Farrago.
+He went by the name of Freddie ‘Fingers’ Farrago,

-He was a specialist in the art of cuisine
+and was a specialist in the art of cuisine.

-He claimed that this interest had saved him some time ago
+He claimed that long ago this had saved him, you know,

 they felt that the cost was too high.

 Freddie always cooked bird’s eggs because Freddie was